 Basic Wine Characteristics

-To understand the basic characteristics of wine it’s important to learn how to taste wine.
+It’s important to understand the basic characteristics of wine, to learn how to taste wine.
 Learning to identify wine characteristics helps to identify what you like about a wine.

-Our human perception of sweet starts at the tip of our tongue.
-Often, the very first impression of a wine is its level of sweetness.
+Our perception of sweet starts at the tip of our tongue, and the first impression of a wine is its level of sweetness.

 If you find a wine you like has residual sugar, you may enjoy a hint (or a lot!) of sweetness in your wine.